chesterbr/chesterbr.github.io/_posts/2021-09-26-atari-2600-on-a-breadboard-part-vi-fixing-the-video-adding-a-joystick-and-wrapping-up.md

 ![Vertical fix](/img/2021/09/pacman-vertical-fix.jpg){: .center }

-I also got a pair of RCA jacks for breadboards from Omega MCU Systems - they have [breadboard connectors for all sorts of things](http://oms.onebytecpu.com/catalog/breadboard-connectors.php), making much sturdier connections to the outside world.
+I also got a pair of RCA jacks for breadboards from Omega MCU Systems - they have [breadboard connectors for all sorts of things](http://oms.onebytecpu.com/catalog/breadboard-connectors.php), making connections to the outside world much sturdier.

 ![RCA jacks for breadboards](/img/2021/09/rca-jacks.jpeg){: .center }
 ### Wrapping it up